deepnetstore/dn_key/README.md

 ## Support and Contributions
 For questions or contributions, open an issue or submit a pull request on our [GitHub repository](https://github.com/deepnetstore/dn_key).

+## Disclaimer

+This device is intended **solely for educational purposes** and **security research** by responsible professionals and enthusiasts.
+As blue team engineers, we are dedicated to improving security awareness, resilience, and ethical practices.

+While this device is capable of emulating human interface devices (HID) like keyboards and mice, allowing it to execute commands on connected systems, **it must never be used for malicious purposes**. **We do not support, condone, or provide examples of any illegal activities**, including unauthorized access, data exfiltration, or any form of hacking that compromises the privacy and security of individuals or organizations.

+### **By using this device, you agree to the following:**
+- You will only use the device in compliance with all applicable laws and regulations.
+- You will obtain proper authorization before using the device in any environment where it may affect systems or data that you do not own or control.
+- You acknowledge that improper use of this device can result in legal consequences, and **you assume full responsibility for any actions performed with the device**.

+We strongly encourage users to adhere to ethical standards and **only use this device for legitimate purposes** such as testing your own systems, enhancing security defenses, or contributing to the cybersecurity community.

+### **Liability**
+We, the creators, will not be held responsible for any damages, legal issues, or liabilities resulting from the use or misuse of this device.
+By using this device, you agree to accept full responsibility for any actions you take.

+Remember: **With great power comes great responsibility**.
+Let's work together to build a safer digital world.